Headless Chromium screenshot with GPU

 smolvm machine run --gpu -- vulkaninfo

-smolvm machine create my-vm --gpu --net Smolfile
+smolvm machine create --name my-vm --gpu --net Smolfile

 image = "fedora:42"